-- attached the rights to one vote per share and an equal share to distributions of dividends and surplus assets - · were issued for a cash consideration at par value; and - were not issued with discounts, special terms or installment plans.
+- attached the rights to one vote per share and an equal share to distributions of dividends and surplus assets. - were issued for a cash consideration at par value; and - were not issued with discounts, special terms or installment plans.

-As of the date of this registration statement, we are authorized to issue up to a maximum of 100,000,000,000 shares divided into ordinary shares of \$0.001 par value each and preferred shares of \$0.001 par value each.
+As of the date of this registration statement, we are authorized to issue up to a maximum of 100,000,000,000 Ordinary Shares, par value US\$0.001 per share.
 Holders of Ordinary Shares are entitled to one vote per share.
 We will issue Ordinary Shares in this offering.